NVIDIA/nvcomp/doc/selector-quickstart.md

 The compressor can then be used to `configure()`, and `compress_async()`.
 The only change is that the call to `compress_async` will automatically call the selector, causing it to synchronize on the CUDA stream.
-No changes to decompression code are required when using the selector for compression.
-When used in this way, a time-based random seed is used automatically.
+No changes to decompression code are required when using the selector during compression like this.